TobiasFrahm/xmc1100-cmake-example/README.md

 ### 2. Building the Project

-Using Make:
+Using the script:

 ```sh
 ./build.sh
 ```

-Or using CMake:
+Step by Step:

 ```sh
 rm -rf build/